Osestic/Robotics-3D-Visualisation-and-Control-Application/README.md

 # Robotics-3D-Visualisation-and-Control-Application
 ![3DRobot](https://github.com/user-attachments/assets/c0de4073-acce-4efb-acbd-05a8495366c9)

+Graphical view of the Robot on MATLAB.:
 ![Screenshot 2024-03-05 152304](https://github.com/user-attachments/assets/df1462ee-29e6-4451-8a4d-bda22c298c5b)

-Graphical view of the Robot on MATLAB.
+The GUI through which both the Virtual and Real-World Robot Can be Controlled:
 ![Screenshot 2024-07-10 054808](https://github.com/user-attachments/assets/c65605f8-efa8-46f4-8e0b-2bbac7d23dee)

-The GUI through which both the Virtual and Real-World Robot Can be Controlled.

 ## Description
 Throughout my Robotics course, MENG 4900, all my major Home Work was tied to this larger project of developing a Robotics 3D Visualisation and Control Application.
 The coming together of Robotics theory, Mechanical engineering design and programming birthed this awesome project.
 I did not achieve this alone but with my partner, [Ziyuan Zhao ](https://www.linkedin.com/in/ziyuan-zhao-89195326b/) and with the guidance and assistance of the instructor of the course, [Professor Jonathan Weaver](https://www.linkedin.com/in/jonathanmweaver/)